joemaidman/flub/README.md

 });
 ```

 Comprehensive example usage of all matchers can be found in 'example-matchers.js' in the root directory.
+Note that exactly half of these example tests fail; this is deliberate and designed to show how each matcher can be set-up to both pass and fail.

 ## Hooks